dee445/alx-system_engineering-devops/0x00-shell_basics/README.md

 The mv script moves the file betty from /tmp/ to /tmp/my_first_directory The rm script deletes the file betty
-The rm -r script deletes the directory my_first_directory that is in the /tmp directory
+The rm -r script deletes the directory my_first_directory that is in the /tmp directory The cd - script changes the working directory to the previous one.